wbuchanan/crossvalidate/README.md

 - [ ] Standardize language in help files
 - [x] Finish writing test cases for Mata functions
 - [ ] Finish writing test cases for ADO commands
-- [ ] Update the syntax information in the README to match the current state of the commands
+- [x] Update the syntax information in the README to match the current state of the commands
+- [ ] Consider rolling version back to 14.2; running tests on the old MBP showed passing results across the board

 # libxv